Wyoming Public Radio: Programming and operation

-Wyoming Public Radio was founded in 1966, and the station's format is similar to that of many other American public radio stations.
-Although licensed to the University, the network does not produce student-derived programming.
-Twice a year, in the fall and in the Spring, the station conducts Pledge Drives, which is where a majority of the station's budget comes from.
+Although licensed to the university, the network does not produce student-derived programming.
+Twice a year, in the fall and in the spring, the station conducts pledge drives, which is where a majority of its budget comes from.

 From the UW campus in Laramie, the network produces local news and music programming, mostly consisting of jazz, classical and adult album alternative music.
 The network also airs a variety of syndicated programs from National Public Radio, Public Radio Exchange, Native Voice One, and American Public Media.
-Some NPR, PRX and BBC World Service programming includes Morning Edition, All Things Considered, BBC World Service, and many others.
+Some NPR, PRX, and BBC World Service programming includes Morning Edition, All Things Considered, BBC World Service, and many others.

 Wyoming Public Radio also produces Classical Wyoming, a 24-hour classical format.
-It is available as an analog radio service in Laramie, Rock Springs and Lander.
+It is available as an analog radio service in Laramie, Rock Springs, and Lander.
 It is also available on HD-2 throughout the state.
+WPR is the only public radio network produced in Wyoming.
+Other public radio networks and stations (including Yellowstone Public Radio, KUER-FM, KUNC, and KUVO) also reach into parts of the state.

+History

+Wyoming Public Radio was founded in 1966, and the station's format is similar to that of many other American public radio stations.
+The station can trace its roots back to KFBU, Wyoming's first radio station, which broadcast from St. Matthew's Cathedral in Laramie.
+KFBU was put on air by Warner N. Crosby, an engineering student at the University of Wyoming.
+He held a second-grade commercial license for radio, which, at the time, was required to broadcast.
+The station went on air with 10 watts on October 3, 1922.
+In 1923, the station was upgraded to 25 watts and more power later on.
+The station had a turbulent history but was often received at far distances.
+It was transferred to the university in early 1929, and the call sign changed to KWYO.
+Due to a lack of available funding, KWYO was deleted in September 1929.

+On September 28, 1938, broadcasts from the university were picked up via wire to be aired across the NBC Radio Network.

+In 1957, the university's Engineering Department began "University Radio."
+On January 1, 1965, KTWO, Wyoming's oldest commercial radio station, donated a board to the university to use for on air broadcasts.
+The station's first affiliate, KUWR, received its license in 1966 and went on air for the fall semester.
+KUWR-FM broadcast from the student union.

+In 1966, then University President John King encouraged the station to be used for sports broadcasts.